kaila-spraguemcrae/MrRobogers-Numberhood/README.md

 Test: "It will return "Won't you be my neighbor?" if the number includes '3' is inputed."
 Expect: numberhood(3).toEqual("Won't you be my neighbor?");

+Test: It will alert if the user does not input a number
+Expect: numberhood("hello").toEqual(alert("please input a number"))

 ## Technologies Used